ssube/onnx-web/docs/user-guide.md

 #### Steps parameter

 The number of scheduler steps to run.
 Using more steps often results in an image with more details, but also takes longer to run.

 The Euler Ancestral scheduler can usually produce decent results in 30-45 steps, while some of the others need 80-100 or more.
 Inpainting may need more steps, up to 120 or 150 in some cases.

 #### Seed parameter

 The seed value used for the random number generators.

+Using the same prompt and seed should produce similar images.
+Using the same prompt, seed, steps, and CFG should produce exactly the same image.

 Using -1 will generate a new seed on the server for each image.